NEW SYSTEM: Full Launch of UPDATED Employment Disclosure Process in SmartSheet by May 15, 2026

 Misconduct is defined as:

-- Any violation of the policies or laws governing conduct at a candidate’s previous place of employment, including, but not limited to, violations of policies or laws prohibiting sexual harassment, sexual assault, or other forms of harassment, discrimination, dishonesty, or unethical conduct as defined by the previous employer.
+- Any violation of the policies or laws governing conduct at a candidate’s previous place of employment, including, but not limited to, policies or laws prohibiting sexual harassment, sexual assault, or other forms of harassment or discrimination as defined by the previous employer.

 Decisions include: